-INSTALLING A DECODER IN A DC MODEL
+INSTALLING A DCC DECODER IN A DC MODEL

 The FL9 contains a motherboard which is connected to the track, motor and lighting outputs.
-A blind plug is attached to the motherboard using a 21-pin connector.
-To install a decoder, remove the blind plug and install a 21-pin decoder (recommended) or a 21-pin adapter to attach an 8-pin or a 9-pin decoder.
-Your chosen decoder should have six function outputs.
+A blind plug is attached to the motherboard using a 6-pin connector.
+To install a decoder, remove the blind plug and install a 6-pin decoder.
+Your chosen decoder should have at least two function outputs.